wkandrews/Predicting-UK-Election-Results/README.md

 <br>
 <br>
 ## Data Preprocessing
-After consideration the potential effect of multicollinearity on model performance, the features listed in the code below were excluded from the training and test datasets; irrelevant and redundant features were also dropped at this stage.
+After considering the potential effect of multicollinearity on model performance, the features listed below were excluded from the training and test datasets; irrelevant and redundant features were also dropped at this stage.
 ```python
 train_data = train_data.drop(columns=['candidate', 'uk_turnout', 'party_colour',
                                       'winning_party', 'constituency', 'GlobalID',